All Episodes

 You know, kind of like when I worked in construction, we were construction guys.

-And that just happened because I I don't believe that.
+Because I don't believe that.

-That would be a far bigger miracle than the idea that there is something much more powerful and greater than us that is a creator, and our job, and um I think part of the mystery of life is finding that missing part and seeking, finding, you know, knocking and the door getting open.
+And our job, I think part of the mystery of life is finding that missing part and seeking, finding, you know, knocking and the door getting open.

-Um, and I think that a lot of people don't even see the majestic, the majesty, if you will, of creation.
+And I think that a lot of people don't even see the majestic, the majesty, if you will, of creation.

-Well, that's the beauty of of the story, is that the there is, as you said, the majesty and beauty and epicness of creation, and yet the creator of the universe was one of us.
+Well, that's the beauty of the story, is that there is, as you said, the majesty and beauty and epicness of creation, and yet the creator of the universe was one of us.

-He actually came to Earth, and that's what the Christmas with the chosen is about this story is he came to Earth in a barn and to a scared teenager.
+He actually came to Earth, and that's what the Christmas with the Chosen is about, this story, is he came to Earth in a barn and to a scared teenager.

-And uh that whole piece of it, the fact that he reached down and reached to us, that we don't actually have to fight to get to him, is the most extraordinary event in human history.
+And that whole piece of it, the fact that he reached down and reached to us, that we don't actually have to fight to get to him, is the most extraordinary event in human history.

 Well, I wish you all the best with this.

-December first?
+December 1st?

-You just look it up online, you look up the chosen in theaters, you'll find it.
+You look up the chosen in theaters, you'll find it.

 So make sure you go get the tickets now.

-I'm not saying that as a salesman, I'm saying because they are literally selling out as we speak.
+I'm saying because they are literally selling out as we speak.

 It's pretty amazing.

-It's a great success story, and it also shows that when you produce quality, a quality product like you have produced with the chosen, uh, that people will flock to it.
+And it also shows that when you produce quality, a quality product like you have produced with the chosen, that people will flock to it.

-And I think it's it's the kind of movie that touches people's souls, and there's not enough of those movies that do that.
+And I think it's the kind of movie that touches people's souls.

 It's really nice to talk to you, Dallas Jenkins.

-Uh, we'll put a link on Hannity.com.
+We'll put a link on Hannity.com.

-They've added eight days if you want to be a part of this Fathom event, you can do it.
+If you want to be a part of this Fathom event, you can do it.

-And uh thank you, sir.
+And thank you, sir.

 Continued success.